wp-cli/handbook/bug-reports.md

 > 3. 'Success: Package installed.' is displayed
 > 4. Run 'wp help scaffold package'
 > 5. Observe 'Error: 'scaffold package' is not a registered wp command.'

+If you have a great deal of output to share, please [create a GitHub gist](https://gist.github.com/) and link to it in the issue.

 **Environment**